Crossair Flight 3597: Final report

 The AAIB report determined that Lutz had failed to perform correct navigation and landing procedures on previous occasions, but no action had been taken by Crossair to remove him from transporting passengers.
 Lutz had twice failed to upgrade his flight certifications to the more complex MD-83 due to insufficient comprehension of its computerized navigational systems.
 The report also documented Lutz's role in causing the total loss of a Crossair Saab 340 by retracting its landing gear while it was still on the apron, which led to Crossair relieving him of his flight instructing duties in 1991.

 In spite of those demonstrated deficiencies, however, Crossair continued to allow Lutz to fly passengers (reportedly due to a shortage of qualified pilots), and he continued to demonstrate his overall deficiencies as a line pilot.
-These included a near-miss incident on final approach to Lugano Airport where Lutz came within 300 ft of colliding with the shore of Lake Lugano during a dangerous 4000 ft-per-minute descent and a navigational error during a sightseeing tour over the Alps that took the flight far off its course to Sion.
+These included a near-miss incident on final approach to Lugano Airport where Lutz came within 91 m of colliding with the shore of Lake Lugano during a dangerous 1200 m-per-minute descent and a navigational error during a sightseeing tour over the Alps that took the flight far off its course to Sion.
 In this particular incident, Lutz missed his approach into Sion and circled over what he thought was Sion's airport for several minutes before passengers spotted road signs in Italian; the navigational error had taken them over the Great St Bernard Pass, and the airport they had been circling was in fact Aosta Valley Airport in Italy.

 The final report of the AAIB states that other factors also contributed to the accident: